SuperOfficeDocs/superoffice-docs/docs/travel/overview.md

 # Travel

-SuperOffice Travel is a sub-system of SuperOffice CRM that enables you to take the CRM database with you and run it locally on a computer, without being connected to the network and the main database.
+SuperOffice Travel is a sub-system of SuperOffice Win client that enables you to take the CRM database with you and run it locally on a computer, without being connected to the network and the main database.

 ![1][img1]

 When you have used the Travel version and made changes in the local database, you can update the main database so that these changes become available to other users.

-To be able to use travel you need to prepare the database and set up the client.
+To be able to use Travel you need to prepare the database and set up the client.

-Remote travel now has 2 new features to make it even simpler for you remote travel users to get the information they need:
+Remote travel has two features to make it even simpler for remote travel users to get the information they need:

 * SuperOffice Remote Travel
 * SuperOffice Remote Travel Server (SORTS)